c-sanders/AutoconfMacro-BisonSkeleton/README.md

 ### 3) Invoking the macro

-In order for a GNU Autotools package to use this macro properly, the package must invoke the macro from within its ```configure.ac``` file as follows;
+In order for a GNU Autotools project to use this macro properly, the project must invoke the macro from within its ```configure.ac``` file as follows;

 ```
-AX_BISON_SKELETON()
+AX_BISON_SKELETON([])
 ```

 If the GNU Autotools are able to successfully process a project which uses this macro, then they